TWUOnline/LDRS627/_pages/unit-3.md

 Read: Wang, .
 C. X. (2017). <em>Theory and Practice of Adult and Higher Education</em>.
 Information Age Publishing Inc. Chaper 11

-&nbsp;
+Write a blog on this topic:

+Considering how <a href="https://learn.twu.ca/mod/resource/view.php?id=36737">change</a>, chance, complexity and uncertainty impact adult education and life-long learning, what actions can you take to design learning experiences that respect body, spirit, and emotions - as related to your context?

-Write blog and respond to at least two others' blog posts.
+Respond to at least two others' blog posts.

 Complete and submit to Dropbox CIQ (Critical Incident Questionnaire reflection on your learning and asking for feedback)

-Kelly here is the survey - it's good to ask students to complete in weeks 3 and 6 so that adjustments can be made as necessary.
+<strong>Kelly here is the survey - it's good to ask students to complete in weeks 3 and 6 so that adjustments can be made as necessary.
 I would have added it to unit 6 but it's not a page yet.
-Please help me remember to add it into unit 6.
+Please help me remember to add it into unit 6.</strong>

 <strong>The Classroom Critical Incident Questionnaire</strong>